Bunion Surgery

 What is Bunion Surgery?

 There are several different types of bunion surgery, and the specific procedure used will depend on the severity of the bunion and the individual patient’s needs.
 Recovery time for Bunion Surgery can vary depending on the type of surgery performed and the extent of the correction needed.
-It is important to discuss the risks and benefits of bunion surgery with your doctor to determine whether it is the right option for you
+It is important to discuss the risks and benefits of bunion surgery with your doctor to determine whether it is the right option for you.

 Our bunion surgeon, Mr Kaser Nazir, specialises in the minimally invasive bunion surgery.
 We will outline further details on the types of bunion surgery and what it involves, including postoperative recovery from Bunion Surgery week by week and typical pricing for bunion correction in London, UK.